JulieLouvrier/demres/README.md

 data(bluecrane)
 ```

-### Calculate demographic resilience metrics based on a list of Matrices
+### Calculate demographic resilience metrics based on a list of population matrices

 The function `resilience` is made to calculate demographic resilience
-metrics based on a lost Matrix Population Models.
+metrics based on a list of matrix projection models.
 It returns a
 `dataframe` with both time-varying and time-constant approaches when
 required with the option `time`.